krobelus/rate-experiments/thesis.md

 An assignment $I$ is a *unit propagation model* (UP-model) of $F$ when for each clause $C \in F$, $I$ either satisfies $C$ or there are at least two literals in $C$ that are unassigned in $I$ [@DBLP:conf/sat/Rebola-PardoB18].
 Formula $F$ is UP-satisfiable if it has a UP-model.
-If conflicting literals are implied by unit propagation, or the formula contains the empty clause, it is UP-unsatisfiable.
+If complementary literals are implied by unit propagation, or the formula contains the empty clause, it is UP-unsatisfiable.
 If $F$ is UP-satisfiable, its *shared UP-model* is the intersection of all UP-models.
 It is the assignment consisting of all literals